 The COVID19 health emergency has disrupted international travel to such a great extent that air travel is subject to many regulations and restrictions.
-With airlines resuming services and countries reopening airports amid the pandemic, international travel is getting complicated.
+With airlines resuming services and countries reopening airports amid the pandemic, international travel is much unlike before.
 From booking air tickets to boarding flights, every step entails certain regulations for travelers.
-In the current scenario of the changing norms related to air travel, you need to be well-informed about your travel eligibility, the destination country’s entry requirements, and the operating airline’s SOP.
+In the constantly volatile scenario related to air travel, you need to be well-informed about your travel eligibility, the destination country’s entry requirements, and the operating airline’s SOP.

 This article is part of our continued series on booking Air India’s VBM flights and air travel bubble flights to and from India.
 Indian Eagle, a most trusted travel-booking partner of Indian Diaspora, is committed to making air travel simpler and easier.

 Foreign nationals, including OCI and PIO cardholders, can travel to India